kernel-memory

 If you are already familiar with these resources, you can quickly deploy by clicking the following button.

-The example leverages the default documents ingestion pipeline:
+The example show the default documents ingestion pipeline:

-- Extract text: recognize the file format and extract the information
+- Extract text: automatically recognize the file format and extract the information

-- Partition the text in small chunks, to optimize search
+- Partition the text in small chunks, ready for search and RAG prompts

-- Extract embedding using an LLM embedding generator
+- Extract embeddings using any LLM embedding generator

-- Save embedding into a vector index such as Azure AI Search, Qdrant or other DBs.
+- Save embeddings into a vector index such as Azure AI Search, Qdrant or other DBs.

 await memory.ImportFileAsync("NASA-news.pdf"); var answer = await memory.AskAsync("Any news from NASA about Orion?"); Console.WriteLine(answer.Result + "/n"); foreach (var x in answer.RelevantSources) { Console.WriteLine($" * {x.SourceName} -- {x.Partitions.First().LastUpdate:D}"); }Yes, there is news from NASA about the Orion spacecraft.
 NASA has invited the media to see a new test version [......]
 For more information about the Artemis program, you can visit the NASA website.